 On November 19, 2014, sixteen state attorneys general submitted a joint letter to the Consumer Financial Protection Bureau (CFPB) urging the CFPB to exercise its statutory authority to regulate the use of forced arbitration clauses in consumer agreements for financial products and services.
-The letter recognized that unfair forced arbitration clauses not only create problems for individual consumers, but that the pervasiveness of these clauses results in a "systematic failure to hold accountable those companies that abuse the trust placed in them by consumers."24 In other words, forced arbitration has harmful ripple effects throughout the entire marketplace because enforcement officials like these state attorneys general cannot, on their own, protect consumers from abusive practices.
+The letter recognized that unfair forced arbitration clauses not only create problems for individual consumers, but that the pervasiveness of these clauses results in a "systematic failure to hold accountable those companies that abuse the trust placed in them by consumers."
+In other words, forced arbitration has harmful ripple effects throughout the entire marketplace because enforcement officials like these state attorneys general cannot, on their own, protect consumers from abusive practices.

-Public enforcement agencies suffer from at least three systematic limitations that inhibit their capability to enforce the law adequately: (1) limited resources, (2) "informational disadvantages" that make it difficult for them to discover wrongdoing, even when it is apparent to its victims, and (3) the possibility of "capture" by wealthy and powerful interests.25 To fill the enforcement void, the American legal system-at both the federal and state level-explicitly encourages private civil litigation.26 Every state in the country http://www.attorneygeneral.delaware.gov/documents/20141119-AGs Ltr to CFPB re Arb Clauses Final.pdf.
+Public enforcement agencies suffer from at least three systematic limitations that inhibit their capability to enforce the law adequately: (1) limited resources, (2) "informational disadvantages" that make it difficult for them to discover wrongdoing, even when it is apparent to its victims, and (3) the possibility of "capture" by wealthy and powerful interests.20 To fill the enforcement void, the American legal system-at both the federal and state level-explicitly encourages private civil litigation.21 Every state in the country provides consumers with a private cause of action under its unfair and deceptive practices law, and the vast majority allow for the full recovery of actual damages and litigation costs and attorney fees, with the aim of deterring wrongful conduct and encouraging private enforcement.22